jayllo-c/tp/docs/DeveloperGuide.md

 *   1d.
 User tries to add an exam with an invalid name.

     *  1d1.
-AddressBook displays an error message informing the user that the name is invalid.
+AvengersAssemble displays an error message informing the user that the name is invalid.

        Step 1d1 is repeated until a valid name is entered.